Bay Area Rapid Transit expansion: Second Transbay crossing

 Part of BART's 50th anniversary service planning included a new separate Transbay Tube beneath San Francisco Bay running parallel to and south of the existing tube.
-This would emerge at the Transbay Transit Center to provide connecting service to Caltrain and the planned California High-Speed Rail (CAHSR) system.
+This would emerge at the Salesforce Transit Center to provide connecting service to Caltrain and the planned California High-Speed Rail (CAHSR) system.
 The additional four-bore Transbay Tube would provide two additional tracks for BART trains, and two tracks for conventional/high-speed rail (the BART system and conventional U.S. rail use different and incompatible rail gauges, and operate under different sets of safety regulations).

-Transit advocacy groups in the Bay Area, such as SPUR, have long promoted larger-scale expansion of the BART system through various capital projects - one identified as a long term goal in the Metro Vision is the construction of a second, four-bore rail tunnel under San Francisco Bay, increasing connectivity and capacity of the system.
-The second crossing would likely route to the Transbay Transit Center for connections with conventional mainline rail services.
+Transit advocacy groups in the Bay Area, such as SPUR, have long promoted larger-scale expansion of the BART system through various capital projects - one identified as a long-term goal in the Metro Vision is the construction of a second, four-bore rail tunnel under San Francisco Bay, increasing connectivity and capacity of the system.
+The second crossing would likely route to the Salesforce Transit Center for connections with conventional mainline rail services.
 In 2018, BART announced that a feasibility study for installing a second transbay crossing would commence the following year.
 By 2019, the Capitol Corridor Joint Powers Authority had joined with BART to study a multi-modal crossing, which could also allow Capitol Corridor and San Joaquin routes to serve San Francisco directly.

+In 2021, the Link21 program was announced, using funding from Regional Measure 3.
+The program initially proposed a 4-track transbay crossing for both BART and commuter rail; however, this was pared back to 2 tracks.
+In November 2024, Link21 staff recommended standard gauge commuter rail over BART's broad gauge for the tunnel.
+This would serve the electrified Caltrain service, with the potential to service both Capitol Corridor and California High-Speed Rail services.

 eBART extension

 Expansions of the DMU-serviced eBART system come at a lower cost-per-mile than conventional wide-gauge BART infrastructure.
-Service could extend to Oakley, Byron, or the Brentwood Transit Center in Brentwood.
+Service could extend to Oakley, Byron, or Brentwood.